-A simple skill is one that is straight forward, requires little concentration and cognitive ability.
+A simple skill is straightforward and requires little concentration and cognitive ability.

-A complex skill involves a large attention span because they are complicated and are practiced in training repeatedly to make it easier to perform in competition.
+A complex skill involves a large attention span because they are complicated and repeatedly practised to make it easier to perform in competition.

 Low and High Organisation

-A low organisation skill is very easy and uncomplicated like riding a bike.
-The phases that make up the skill are usually discrete and might be practiced separately to make your technique better.
+A low organisation skill is easy and uncomplicated, like riding a bike.
+The phases that make up the skill are usually discrete and might be practised separately to improve your technique.

-A high organisation skill has a complex amount of phases involved which cannot be broken down and practiced separately as they are linked closely together.
+A high organisation skill has a complex number of phases involved which cannot be broken down and practised separately, as they are linked closely together.
 They require large amounts of attention.

 Self and Externally paced skills (Davis 2000)

-Self paced skills are those that are initiated by the performer and externally paced skills are those where the timing of the performance of the skill is not controlled by the performer, but by an outside influence.
+Self-paced skills are initiated by the performer, and externally paced skills are those where the timing of the performance of the skill is not controlled by the performer, but by an outside influence.

 Variable and Fixed Practice (Galligan 2000)

-A major factor influencing the development of a skill is practice of which there are two main types:
+A major factor influencing the development of a skill is the practice, of which there are two main types: